danielhenrymantilla/next-gen-rs/README.md

     The "stacks" (storage for the local variables captured within non-terminal / non-tail recursive calls) are thus, in practice, state that crosses the `yield_!()` points, resulting in state captured by the `Generator`.
-And since the `Generator` instance if `Box`ed, it means such stack ends up in the heap, behind a pointer.
+And since the `Generator` instance is `Box`ed, it means such stack ends up in the heap, behind a pointer.
 This happens for each and every recursion step.

     This means that the stack has successfully been segmented (within each